 With its location south of Sicily, the island nation of Malta is not the easiest Mediterranean destination to reach, which makes it perfect for travelers willing to go the extra mile to beat the crowds.
-Last year, Malta made headlines when one of its most famous rock formations, the Azure Window, collapsed into the sea.
+In 2017, Malta made headlines when one of its most famous rock formations, the Azure Window, collapsed into the sea.
 However, there’s plenty more to discover among the rocky island of this small archipelago, as well as in the vibrant capital city of Valletta, which in 2018 was named Europe’s Capital of Culture.
 Tour the mysterious prehistoric temples that are scattered across the islands or find adventure on the nearby island of Gozo, one of the Mediterranean’s best destinations for diving, rock climbing, and hiking.

 Where to Stay: In the city of Mdina, bask in a life of luxury at The Xara Palace Relais & Chateaux, a hotel built in a 17th-century palace.